mapbox/mapbox-navigation-android/changelog/README.md

 To avoid merge conflicts in the CHANGELOG.md file we accepted the multi-file running changelog strategy.

+*This strategy works for the libnavui-androidauto project too.
+It works in the `libnavui-androidauto/changelog` directory*

 To follow this strategy you should create a `.md` file for every PR.
 Choose a directory:

 - `changelog/unreleased/features` for **Features** changes